Check out the most exciting and innovative events coming up in our cinema.

-Throughout the programme of workshops young musicians can take part in regular high-profile performances, work alongside leading professional musiciansm learn about world music first hand from experts, discover new instruments and develop improvisation skills, meet and create with like-minded young musicians.
+Young musicans can expect to learn about world music first hand from experts, discover new instruments and develop improvisation skills, meet and create with like-minded young musicians.

-Josh graduated through our Youth Orchestra and now is a key part of our workshop and performance team as a multi-instrumentalist and mentor to our younger players.
+Josh Brandler (Caribbean British) graduated through our Youth Orchestra and now is a key part of our workshop and performance team as a multi-instrumentalist and mentor to our younger players.
 He also teaches in several schools.

 What people are saying

-'The Grand Union Orchestra has been making great, radical world jazz in the musical melting pot of London’s East End for thirty years.
-This night also marked the coming of age of GUO’s youth section, with the strings, Mak Murtic on tenor from Croatia and British Caribbean bassist Josh Brandler particularly impressive.
-But the way the band uses voices is just so inspiring.’
+'The Grand Union Orchestra has been making great, radical world jazz in the musical melting pot of London’s East End for thirty years... the way the band uses voices is just so inspiring.’
 Duncan Heining London Jazz News

 Find out more